shoganhennessy/direct-indirect-education/NOTES.md

 Figure out if the formula instrument leads to meaningful differences; it could be the case that OLS with linear controls for mother and father relies heavily on the extrapolation argument, while the instrument is a purer design-based proposition.

 4. From Senan:
-It feels like the metrics work for mediation methods is shoe-horned in here.
+If the parental deviation formula IV yields distinct results from Cavhalo (2024), then this paper should focus more on total effects, and a spun out version on the metrics of mediation becomes a different project, ``causal mediation under selection'' with a Roy model and control function solution.
-Likely it should be spun into a different paper, ``causal mediation under selection'' with a Roy model and control function solution.
+It feels like the metrics work for mediation methods is shoe-horned into this paper.
 Using the UK Biobank data in a section of that paper is still possible, too.
 This could then accompany a paper singling out the Vietnam draft IV, too.

 ## General notes from faculty meetings.